benhamill/benhamill.github.com/source/_posts/2013-04-28-social-justice-is-made-of-empathy.markdown

 failing at empathy.
-At least from the standpoint of someone who is basically sitting on a mountain of privilege (me), social justice isn't about gay couples wanting to "ruin marriage" or women wanting to invade and displace all our special boys club professions and hobbies or whatever: It's about giving a shit about other human beings.
+At least from the standpoint of someone who is basically sitting on a mountain of privilege (me), social justice isn't about gay couples wanting to "ruin marriage" or women wanting to invade and displace all our special boys club professions and hobbies or anything like that: It's about giving a shit about other human beings.